Looking to cut costs and offshore back-office work?

 Apostille is done when a country is part of the Hague Convention and is different for each country.
 Still, there are often several steps.

-Additionally, preparing the AFS as per the guidelines can also take a long time.
+Additionally, preparing the Audited Financial Statement (AFS) as per the guidelines can also take a long time.

 SEC rules require a foreign businesses to file annual reports and submit authenticated audited financial statements if AFS exceeds one year.